Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

-\begin{enumerate} \item \textbf{Binarization}: Since the model is based on binary incidences of epigenetic markers on different nucleosome locations, we first binarize and---for better computational efficiency---bin the (semi-)continuous format of epigenetic markers in \cite{RoadmapEpigenomicsProject, IMR90}.
+\begin{description} \item[Binarization] Since the model is based on binary incidences of epigenetic markers on different nucleosome locations, we first binarize and---for better computational efficiency---bin the (semi-)continuous format of epigenetic markers in \cite{RoadmapEpigenomicsProject, IMR90}.
 In the chromatin structure, each nucleosome corresponds to a 200 base-pair section of DNA.
-For example, the epigenomic data from the Roadmap Epigenomics Project's IMR90 provides information on 12 epigenetic markers across 140 million base pairs of human fetal lung fibroblast cells \cite{RoadmapEpigenomicsProject, IMR90}.
+We used data from the IMR90 fetal lung fibroblast cell line provided by the NIH Roadmap Epigenomics Project \cite{RoadmapEpigenomicsProject, IMR90}.
+This dataset includes 12 epigenetic marks measured across approximately 140 million base pairs on chromosome 9.
 The dataset is divided into 200 bp bins, assuming one nucleosome per bin.
 An epigenetic marker is labeled as active if its peak strength surpasses a threshold, resulting in 700,000 bins and 8.4 million binary incidences across the 12 markers.
 Each bin can exhibit one of 4,096 possible combinations of markers.

-\item \textbf{Statistics}: We compute statistical features of binarized empiric data as a reference for the learning procedure and later sampling results.
+\item[Statistics] We compute statistical features of binarized empirical data as a reference for the learning procedure and later sampling results.
 The binarized data is represented as a binary matrix $A$, where each element indicates the presence (1) or absence (0) of a marker at a specific nucleosome position.
-The individual incidence cells are addressed by their epigenetic marker $ m \in [0, M - 1] $ and their nucleosom position $ n \in [0, N - 1] $, with the number of markers and nucleosomes being $M$ and $N$.
+The individual incidence cells are addressed by their epigenetic marker $ m \in [0, M - 1] $ and the nucleosome position $ n \in [0, N - 1] $, with the number of markers and nucleosomes being $M$ and $N$.
 The binarized dataset can then be denoted as the matrix $\mathbf{x}$ with elements: $x_m^n \in \{0, 1\}$.
-Key statistics, such as the mean incidence of markers $\mu_m = \frac{1}{N} \sum_n x_m^n$ and correlations between markers within $\rho_{mm'} = \frac{1}{N} \sum_n x_m^n \cdot x_{m'}^n$ and across nucleosomes $\rho_m^l = \frac{1}{N} \sum_n x_m^n\cdot x_m^{n+l}$, are computed to describe the dataset's distribution and are later used to evaluate sampled chromatin states.
+It is important to distinguish between the empirical matrix $\mathbf{A}$ and the model variable $\mathbf{x}$.
+Both share the same binary structure, where entries indicate the presence or absence of specific epigenetic marks at given nucleosome positions.
+However, $\mathbf{A}$ is fixed and derived from experimental data, serving as the reference for statistical constraints.
+In contrast, $\mathbf{x}$ represents a configuration generated by the model during sampling or optimization.
+Thus, $\mathbf{A}$ encodes observed incidences, while $\mathbf{x}$ explores possible states and can evolve based on the model.